alleyinteractive/create-wordpress-plugin/README.md

 dependencies and any compiled front-end assets (if using them).

-The plugin supports front-end assets which can be enqueued inside `src/assets.php`.
+The plugin supports front-end assets which can be enqueued inside `src/assets.php` or from within an entry points `index.php` file.
 For plugins that don't require front-end assets, the configuration script below will prompt you to delete the front-end files if you don't wish to use them.

 ## Getting Started